 Galaxy A50, Samsung’s new mid-range smartphone, also lies in the same price segment and offers a SUPER AMOLED screen, which is ideally a far better option than the LCD panel on P30 Lite.
 However, the display quality of the IPS LCD on the Huawei P30 Lite punches well above the mark in terms of color reproduction, viewing angles, and outdoor legibility, which helps it to stand firm on its ground.

 Huawei P30 lite runs on EMUI 9.0.1, Huawei’s proprietary OS based on the Android Pie (installation guide).
 In the last few years, the custom UI from Huawei has evolved from a flimsy skin to a sophisticated OS.

 Though it comes with many useful features, one thing, however, hasn’t changed all along, the amount of bloatware inside the phone.
 It comes with a lot of preinstalled apps, but you do have the option to uninstall them to free up your smartphone’s space.

-For security and privacy, it offers app lock feature which demands a PIN code or your fingerprint to access a specific app on the device.
-File Safe is also a safety feature which can be used as a vault to place your important stuff like documents, pictures, and videos.
+For security and privacy, it offers an app lock feature that demands a PIN code or your fingerprint to access a specific app on the device.
+File Safe is also a safety feature that can be used as a vault to place your essential stuff like documents, pictures, and videos.

-Private space is another great security and privacy feature which creates a whole new parallel space on your phone and can also be used as the guest mode if you don’t want anyone to peep into your personal stuff.
+Private space is another excellent security and privacy feature which creates a whole new parallel space on your phone and can also be used as the guest mode if you don’t want anyone to peep into your stuff.

-The most attractive thing about this feature is that you can use a different fingerprint for accessing the private space other than the one that you use regularly.
+The most beautiful thing about this feature is that you can use different fingerprint for accessing the private space other than the one that you use regularly.
 So whenever you place that specific finger on the scanner, your device will take you directly to the private space.